Indresh-yadav/ETH-AVAX-Module-2/README.md

 After cloning the github, you will want to do the following to get the code running on your computer.

 For installing the libraries of the react
-1.npm install styled-components
+1. npm install styled-components
-2.npm install react-icons
+2. npm install react-icons

 For installing the libraries for the hardhat